 The simple ingredients you need to make this loaded hasselback potatoes recipe include:

-- Potatoes.
-Russet potatoes are the best, but Yukon gold or new potatoes work as well with a slightly reduced cook time.
+• Potatoes.
+Russet potatoes are the best, but new or Yukon gold potatoes work as well with a slightly reduced cook time.
 Choose small to medium potatoes as close to the same size as possible.
 Also, try to find potatoes that have an even thickness throughout so one end doesn’t cook faster than the other.

-- Butter and Oil.
-A combination of melted butter and either olive or avocado oil make up the bulk of the sauce in this recipe.
+• Butter and Oil.
+A combination of melted butter and either avocado or olive oil make up the bulk of the sauce in this recipe.
 You can use all of one or the other, but a mix of the two delivers a great flavor.

 Clean the potatoes well under running water with a vegetable brush and dry thoroughly.
 This is super important since you’ll be baking the entire potato with the skin on.